Results of Criminal Prosecution, Securities and Exchange Commission Litigation, and Other Litigation

 The government is still vigilant today in its efforts to collect money on behalf of defrauded victims.

 Rick Simpson.
 Tenacity, I'm telling you!
-When he wanted every dollar bank we had to fight with him to get ten cents on the dollar on our fees.
+When he wanted every dollar back we had to fight with him to get ten cents on the dollar on our fees.

 The SEC and other civil litigants actually recovered more money in the aggregate from the Antar family than profits they made by selling their Crazy Eddie stock!
 However, all ill-gotten gains have not been paid back.
 Millions of dollars were skimmed.
 Income taxes were never paid on undeclared cash income skimmed from the company.
 Sales taxes were stolen.
 Insurance companies were defrauded with false claims.
 The list goes on and on.